Abel-HL/Abel-HL/README.md

 📚 Studying Computer Engineering at the University of Salamanca.

-📚 I'm currently learning Kotlin Multiplatform and Full-Stack with Python to improve my skill set.
+📚 I'm currently learning Flutter, Kotlin Multiplatform and Full-Stack with Python to improve my skill set.

 💻 I'm looking to collaborate on iOS mobile development and Kotlin Multiplatform projects to contribute and learn from others.